Court Allows Discovery to Enforce Italian Foreign Judgment

 The case is In Re Application for Discovery Pursuant to 28 U.S.C. § 1782, Anna Maria Pelleschi and Brigitte Pelleschi, Movants, Case No. 1:19-mc-0102, decided on January 22, 2020 in the United States District Court for the Northern District of Ohio, Eastern Division.

-All Language Alliance, Inc. provides certified translation of court documents written in Italian, Portuguese, Russian, Spanish, Turkish, French, Arabic, German, and other foreign language documents for use in the U.S. litigation.
-In addition to translating court documents from any foreign language to English, we supply court-certified interpreters for out-of-court proceedings conducted on-site, in-person, as well as Italian deposition interpreters for remote depositions via Zoom, Russian Zoom deposition interpreters, Nepali Zoom deposition interpreters, and video deposition interpreters in other rare and common languages.
+All Language Alliance, Inc. provides certified translation of court documents written in Italian, Portuguese, Russian, Spanish, Turkish, Uzbek, French, Arabic, German, and other foreign language documents for use in the U.S. litigation.
+In addition to translating court documents and affidavits from any foreign language to English, we supply court-certified interpreters for out-of-court proceedings conducted on-site, in-person, as well as Italian deposition interpreters for remote depositions via Zoom, Russian Zoom deposition interpreters, Nepali Zoom deposition interpreters, and video deposition interpreters in other rare and common languages.

 #alllanguagealliance #certifiedlegaltranslation #certifieddocumenttranslation #legaldocumenttranslation #certifiedtranslationservices #certifiedtranslation #legaldocumenttranslation #courtdocumenttranslation #courtdocumenttranslationservices #italiantranslationservices #italiancertifiedtranslation #italiandocumenttranslation #italianzoominterpreter #courtdocumenttranslator